The Epic Frustrations of The Case Against Adnan Syed: What We Learned and Where We're Left

 Originally he told police that, on the day Hae Min Lee disappeared, Adnan loaned him his car so he could use it to go buy his girlfriend Stephanie (the only person who was at his sentencing hearing a year later) a present while Adnan was at track practice at the high school.
 He told the filmmakers he drove to the school to return the car, but Adnan wasn't there.

 He originally said in 1999 that Adnan first showed him Hae's body in the parking lot of the Best Buy.
-Wilds told The Intercept in 2014, however, that Adnan drove to Jay's grandma's house, where he was, and showed him the body in the driveway there.
+Wilds told The Intercept in 2014, however, that Adnan showed him the body in the driveway at his grandmother's house, which he didn't tell police because he didn't want to get her in trouble.
 Along those lines he reiterated to the filmmakers that Adnan showed him the body "at his house."

 Twelve DNA samples taken from Hae's body and car, including from fingernail clippings, a condom wrapper and a liquor bottle, none of which the state ever submitted for testing, were found to not match Adnan.
 A fingerprint lifted from the car's rearview mirror were not a match to anybody in the system, nor was the DNA.